 In this article

-On one hand, consumers opt for a product manufactured by a company they know and rely on based on past experience.
+On the one hand, consumers opt for a product manufactured by a company they know and trust based on experience.

 Alternatively, you may take a chance on something new because you were impressed by its advertising.
-Either way, your final choice is influenced by how aware you are of the brand.
+Either way, your final choice is influenced by your awareness of the brand.

 For marketers, instilling brand loyalty is everything.
 As HubSpot reports, “Once a consumer bonds to your brand, they’re more likely to make repeat purchases with little to no forethought.”

-By investing a great deal of time and money into your ad campaigns, you’re striving to stand apart from your competition.
-Ensuring that your audience remembers who you are and what you stand for is half the battle.
+By investing time and money into your ad campaigns, you’re striving to stand apart from your competition.
+Ensuring your audience remembers who you are and what you stand for is half the battle.

-Often the difference in approach is educating your market versus merely driving up brand impressions and being seen.
+Often, the difference in approach is educating your market versus merely driving up brand impressions and being seen.
 GetResponse delineates how content marketing is not sales.
-GetResponse, like many other B2B organizations, employs a variety of inbound activities such as webinars and podcasts that engage their audience in longer sessions, typically greater than 15-20 minutes and as such, they increase brand recall.
+Like many other B2B organizations, GetResponse employs a variety of inbound activities, such as webinars and podcasts, that engage their audience in longer sessions, typically greater than 15-20 minutes.
+As such, they increase brand recall.

-Before you set out to increase your brand awareness, you must first develop a thorough understanding of the diverse metrics you can apply to measure it.
+Before you set out to increase brand awareness, you must thoroughly understand the diverse metrics you can use to measure it.

 What Is Brand Recall?

-Brand recall is a measure of the proportion of consumers who can recollect your brand.
-Your audience’s ability to remember your brand is determined by several factors, like whether they’ve been exposed to your ads, or whether your brand has distinguishing features that linger in your audience’s memory.
+Brand recall measures the proportion of consumers who can recollect your brand.
+Your audience’s ability to remember your brand is determined by several factors, like whether they’ve been exposed to your ads or have distinguishing features that linger in your audience’s memory.

 How to Measure Brand Recall